Federated Deep Equilibrium Learning: Harnessing Compact Global Representations to Enhance Personalization: Abstract

 \section{Abstract}

-Federated Learning (FL) is a prominent distributed learning paradigm facilitating collaboration among nodes within an edge network to co-train a global model without centralizing data.
-By shifting computation to the network edge, FL offers robust and responsive edge-AI solutions and enhance privacy-preservation.
-However, deploying deep FL models within edge environments is often hindered by communication bottlenecks, data heterogeneity, and memory limitations.
-To address these challenges jointly, we introduce \OurAlg, a pioneering FL framework that effectively employs deep equilibrium learning and consensus optimization to exploit a compact shared data representation across edge nodes, allowing the derivation of personalized models specific to each node.
-We delve into a unique model structure composed of an equilibrium layer followed by traditional neural network layers.
-Here, the equilibrium layer functions as a global feature representation that edge nodes can adapt to personalize their local layers.
-Capitalizing on \OurAlg's compactness and representation power, we present a novel distributed algorithm rooted in the alternating direction method of multipliers (ADMM) consensus optimization and theoretically establish its convergence for smooth objectives.
-Experiments across various benchmarks demonstrate that \OurAlg achieves performance comparable to state-of-the-art personalized methods while employing models of up to 4 times smaller in communication size and 1.5 times lower memory footprint during training.
+Federated Learning (FL) has emerged as a groundbreaking distributed learning paradigm enabling clients to train a global model collaboratively without exchanging data.
+Despite enhancing privacy and efficiency in information retrieval and knowledge management contexts, training and deploying FL models confront significant challenges such as communication bottlenecks, data heterogeneity, and memory limitations.
+To comprehensively address these challenges, we introduce \OurAlg, a novel FL framework that incorporates deep equilibrium learning and consensus optimization to harness compact global data representations for efficient personalization.
+Specifically, we design a unique model structure featuring an equilibrium layer for global representation extraction, followed by explicit layers tailored for local personalization.
+We then propose a novel FL algorithm rooted in the alternating directions method of multipliers (ADMM), which enables the joint optimization of a shared equilibrium layer and individual personalized layers across distributed datasets.
+Our theoretical analysis confirms that \OurAlg converges to a stationary point, achieving both compact global representations and optimal personalized parameters for each client.
+Extensive experiments on various benchmarks demonstrate that \OurAlg matches the performance of state-of-the-art personalized FL methods, while significantly reducing communication size by up to 4 times and memory footprint by 1.5 times during training.